How to Build a Vulnerability Management Process Flow Chart

 As one expert notes, automation "not only increases accuracy but also reduces the manual workload, allowing teams to focus on more strategic tasks."
 You can automate vulnerability scanning, ticket creation in your ITSM platform, and even the deployment of routine patches.
 This reduces operational noise and allows your skilled engineers to concentrate on complex threats and high-value projects that drive the business forward.

-Align Your Process with Compliance Needs
+Align Your Process with Compliance Standards

 For businesses in regulated industries like finance or life sciences, compliance isn't optional.
 Your vulnerability management process is a critical piece of your overall compliance strategy.
 A well-documented program with clear reporting provides auditors with the evidence they need to verify your adherence to standards like PCI DSS, HIPAA, or SOX.